ause-journal/ause-journal.github.io/docs/futures.md

 # Call for papers, Future's Track
 {: .fs-9 }

-- A future's paper is an invited "vision statement"  in a special collection called "the future"
+- A future's paper is an invited "vision statement" about the future of software engineering in a special collection called "the future"
   - A carefully stated opinion, perhaps yet without supporting experimentation.
 For example, see [Edgar Dijkstra: Go To Statement Considered Harmful](https://homepages.cwi.nl/~storm/teaching/reader/Dijkstra68.pdf).
 - 3 pages minimum, 8 pages max ( by invitation  from an Associated Editor_